Image by Graeme Williams Getty Images

-The imposing Voortrekker Monument was constructed between 1938 and 1949 to honour the journey of the Voortrekkers, who journeyed north over the coastal mountains of the Cape into the heart of the African veld.
-The monument is 3km south of the city and is clearly signposted from the N1 freeway.
-It is surrounded by a 3.4-sq-km nature reserve.
+The imposing, art-deco-style Voortrekker Monument was constructed between 1938 and 1949 to honour the journey of the Voortrekkers, who journeyed north over the coastal mountains of the Cape into the heart of the African veld.
+Surrounded by a 3.4-sq-km nature reserve, it's 3km south of the city and clearly signposted from the N1 freeway.

 The edifice is ringed by a stone wall carved with 64 wagons in a traditional defensive laager (circle).
 The building itself is a huge stone cube and each corner bears the face of an Afrikaner hero.
 A staircase and elevator lead to the roof and a great panoramic view of Pretoria.